LeToNode/Play2.0-CN-doc/gettingStarted/NewApplication.md

 $ play
 ```

-## Create a new application without having Play installed.
+## Create a new application without having Play installed

 You can also create a new Play application without installing Play, by using sbt.

 > First install [[sbt 0.11.0 | https://github.com/harrah/xsbt/wiki/Getting-Started-Setup]] if needed.

-Just create a new directory for your new application, and configure your sbt build script, by adding:
+Just create a new directory for your new application and configure your sbt build script with two additions.

-In `project/plugins.sbt`:
+In `project/plugins.sbt`, add:

 ```scala
 resolvers ++= Seq(